jacebenson/cedar/docs/docs/deploy/coherence.md

 ## Coherence Prerequisites

-To deploy to Coherence, your Redwood project needs to be hosted on GitHub and you must have an [AWS](https://docs.withcoherence.com/docs/overview/aws-deep-dive) or [GCP](https://docs.withcoherence.com/docs/overview/gcp-deep-dive) account.
+To deploy to Coherence, your Cedar project needs to be hosted on GitHub and you must have an [AWS](https://docs.withcoherence.com/docs/overview/aws-deep-dive) or [GCP](https://docs.withcoherence.com/docs/overview/gcp-deep-dive) account.

 ## Coherence Deploy